How to Get More Customers for Your Small Business (2026)

 Key Takeaways

-• 46% of Google searches have local intent - your customers are already searching for you
+• 46% of all Google searches have local intent - your customers are already searching for your service, you just need to show up where they look.

 Your Next Customer Is Already Searching for You

 Right now, someone in your area is typing your service into Google.
 "Plumber near me" gets 12,100 searches per month in the UK.
 "Dentist near me" gets 14,800.
 "Accountant near me" gets 12,100.
-These aren't people browsing.
-They've got a problem and they're looking to pay someone to fix it.
+These aren't people browsing - they've got a problem and they're looking to pay someone to fix it.
+If you're trying to figure out how to get more customers, this is exactly where the opportunity starts.

 The question isn't whether customers exist.
 It's whether they can find you.

 Most small businesses rely on word of mouth and referrals.
 That works until it doesn't.
 Referrals are unpredictable, uncontrollable, and shrinking as more people default to searching online.
-If you're figuring out how to get more customers, the businesses growing fastest right now are the ones showing up where customers actually look.
+The businesses growing fastest right now are the ones showing up where customers actually look.
 And in 2026, that's Google.

 This guide breaks down the channels that actually bring in customers for UK small businesses, starting with the one that delivers the highest return.